Members of the New Canaan Country School Class of 2025 included:

 Ninth-grader James Moody of Darien presented the Class Reflection.
 He noted that “NCCS has empowered all of us to grow both as individuals and as a collective group.
 NCCS has offered us an academic environment in which we can encourage each other to excel and work hard to achieve our goals.”
 Read James’ remarks.

-Mr. Cooper was joined on the dais by Kirsten Rosolen, Head of Middle and Upper School (Grades 5-9), who spoke of each graduating student.
-She quoted their teachers, advisors, and coaches, sharing memories and anecdotes of their time at school, before welcoming them onstage and conferring upon them a customized certificate bound in leather.
+Mr. Cooper was joined on the dais by Kirsten Rosolen, Head of Middle and Upper School (Grades 5–9), who spoke of each graduating student.
+She quoted their teachers, advisors, and coaches, sharing memories and anecdotes from their time at school, before welcoming them onstage and conferring upon them a customized certificate bound in leather.

 Class of 2024 Award Winners